huangsam/photohaul/README.md

 ## Value

-Photohaul addresses the pain points above by providing a central hub for photographers to filter, organize, and migrate photos to local storage or cloud services.
+Photohaul addresses the pain points above by providing a central hub for photographers to filter, organize, and migrate photos to local storage and cloud services.
 The folder structure for photos can be based on info such as year taken and camera make.

 ## Getting started